Study Areas

 December 7, 1833: The American Antislavery Society is officially formed, in Philadelphia.

 December 9, 1828: Facing financial hardship, Archibald McAllister of Fort Hunter advertises, “I wish to dispose of all my colored people at private sale.”
-Included is Sally Craig, a slave for life, sixty-one years old.
+Included is Sally Craig, a woman enslaved for life, sixty-one years old.

 Click here for a full list of all the persons enslaved by Archibald McAllister at Fort Hunter.